Sylius/RefundPlugin/README.md

 ## Pre - requirements

 In order to be able to generate PDF files of refunds, [wkhtmltopdf](https://wkhtmltopdf.org/) must be installed.
+It is used by `KnpSnappyBundle` and can be configured according to [their docummentation](https://github.com/KnpLabs/KnpSnappyBundle#configuration).

 ## Installation